aakashvishu120/devTinder/src/Readme.md

 - Data Sanitizing : Add Api validation for each field
 - Install validator
 - Explore Validator library function and Use validator function for password, email etc
+- Never trust req.body

+- Validate data in SignUP API
+- Install bcrypt package
+- Create PasswordHash using bcrypt.hash & save the user with encrypted password
+- Create login APi
+- Compare password and throw errors if email or password is invalid

+- install cookie-parser
+- just send a dummy cookie to user
+- create a profile API and check if you get the cookie back
+- install jsonwebtoken
+- In login API, after email and password validation, create a jwt token and send it to user in cookies
+- Read the cookies inside your profile API and find the loggedin user.
+- userAuth middleware
+- Add the userauth middleware in profile AP and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days
+- Create userSchema methoid to getJWT()
+- create userScheme method to compare password(passwordInputByUser)

+- Explore tinder APIs
+- Create a list of all API you can think of Dev Tinder
+- Group multiple routes under respective routers